 - Baby Food Pouches

+This post has been updated in 9/2021.
 This post contains affiliate links.
 I received the Nuby Sure Grip Miracle Mat Section Plate and the Nuby 360 Wonder Cup in exchange for my honest reviews.
 Additionally, I received the Flipping Holder from LCeeeDesigns in exchange for an honest review.
 I only review and recommend products I have personally used.
 Lastly, I am not a medical professional.
 Please consult your doctor or child’s pediatrician before giving your baby any homemade baby food for the first time.
 See full disclosure here.

 Before we get to the baby food steps, here are some quick tips I’ve discovered along the way!

 - Our house prefers organic, especially when it comes to feeding Baby E. This does cost more than regular produce, so it’s a personal decision.
 If you need to prioritize your organic purchases, try to buy organic at least for the dirty dozen.

 - You may find it easier to set aside an afternoon to prep, cook, blend, and freeze several different baby food types.
 You can also do one veggie, fruit, or meat at a time.
 I’ve done it both ways, and it just depends on how much time I have.
 It’s completely a matter of preference!
 You will figure out what works best for you once you get going on making your own baby food.

 - Introduce one type of food for 3-4 days to make sure your little one doesn’t have an allergic reaction.
 Some pediatricians recommend waiting a week between new foods.
 I wait 3-4 days, but make sure you talk to your pediatrician and do what you think is right for you and your baby.
 Only introduce one new food at a time.
 I always introduced the new food in the morning so I have all day to look for any reactions.